 Adding a scoopful of sand to a glass of water results in a mixture where you can distinguish sand from water (since water cannot dissolve sand).
 The sand-water mixture is a suspension.

 Colloids, on the other hand, are quite tricky because, at first glance, it appears as if they are solutions.
 Let’s take for example a glass of fresh milk.
-At first glance, milk appears as if it is a solution since we know that milk is made up of multiple components, but we can only see a single liquid phase.
-However, when we look under the microscope, milk actually appears as globules suspended in a certain liquid matrix.
-Milk behaves like this because it is made up of fats and water, and we know that these two do not mix completely.
+At first glance, milk appears as a solution since we know that milk is made up of multiple components, but we can only see a single liquid phase.
+However, under the microscope, milk appears as globules suspended in a certain liquid matrix.
+Milk behaves like this because it is made of fats and water, and we know these two do not mix completely.

 Lastly, there are different kinds of colloids depending on the nature of the dispersed and continuous phase.
-You can also encounter the term “hydrocolloid”, which is basically a colloidal system wherein water acts as the dispersion medium.
+You can also encounter the term “hydrocolloid,” a colloidal system wherein water acts as the dispersion medium.